Complete complementarity relations and its Lorentz invariance: Relativistic settings

 Lastly, in the boosted frame $\mathcal{O}'$, the state $\ket{\Phi}$ given by Eq. (\ref{eq:phi}) is described by

 with the reduced density matrices being

-In contrast with second example, here the entanglement between the momentum and spin increases with the Wigner angle, in exchange of the consumption of the coherence of both degrees of freedom.
-However, for $\phi = \pi/2$ the stays separable
+In contrast with the second example, here the entanglement between momentum and spin increases with the Wigner angle, in exchange of the consumption of the coherence of both degrees of freedom.
+However, for $\theta = \pi/2$ the state is separable:

-where $A = cos \frac{\phi}{2} - i \sin \frac{\phi}{2}$.
-The coherence and entopy of the momentum has the same qualitative behavior of the spin plotted in Fig. \ref{fig:examp3}.
-From these examples, we can stated the following theorem: \begin{teo} Let be a single-particle quantum state with discrete momentum and spin-$1/2$.
-If the state of the system is separable, and has no superposition between the momentum states in the reference frame $\mathcal{O}$, then a Lorentz boost cannot generate entanglement between the momentum and spin degrees of freedom. \end{teo} \begin{proof} Without loss of generality, let's consider that the state of the system in $\mathcal{O}$ is given by $\ket{\Psi} = \sum_{\sigma} \psi_{\sigma} \ket{p} \otimes \ket{\sigma}$, with $\sum_{\sigma}\abs{\psi_{\sigma}}^2 = 1$.
-Then, after a Lorentz boost, the state is described by